MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@wintermuteEmergentCooperationMicrobial2010.md

 Beginning with the standard [[iAF1260]] reconstruction.

-We derived solutions to the joint model by applying the **minimization of metabolic adjustment** ([[MOMA]]) objective function ([[Daniel Segrè|Segrè]] et al, [[y2002|2002]]).
-The MOMA methods hypothesize that mutant systems will tend to approximate the wild-type flux distribution, even as mutation precludes an exact match.
-This objective function is conservative; it identifies solutions in the joint vector closest, in the Euclidean sense, to the wildtype fluxes.
+We derived solutions to the joint model by applying the **minimization of metabolic adjustment** ([[MOMA]]) objective function ([[@segreAnalysisOptimalityNatural2002|Segrè et al, 2002]]).
+The [[MOMA]] methods hypothesize that mutant systems will tend to approximate the wild-type flux distribution, even as mutation precludes an exact match.
+This **objective function** is conservative; it identifies solutions in the joint vector closest, in the Euclidean sense, to the wildtype fluxes.

 Total growth of the co-cultures was correlated with predicted growth derived from the joint flux model ([[note-20241014-092510|notes]]).